clhenrick/scriptographer_scripts/README.md

 * Some of these scripts were developed with help from [Alex Blackwood](pxqxbxd@gmail.com)
 * The transFormEach.js script was created by [Shanfan Huang](http://shanfanhuang.com), the visual designer.

-The scripts in this folder do the following:
+The scripts in the scripts_working folder do the following:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   -pathTextToPointText.js